News Information

 Two Cal State Monterey Bay students will be heading to Washington, D.C., next month, part of this year’s class of the Panetta Institute Congressional Internship Program.

-Rylee Jue and Mitchell Provencher will spend 12 weeks in the nation’s capital, engaging in the work of government.
-Each will be paired with a California congressperson, working on everything from answering phones to attending and reporting on committee meetings.
+Rylee Jue and Mitchell Provencher will spend 11 weeks in the nation’s capital, engaging in the work of government.
+Each will be assigned in an office of a member of Congress, working on everything from answering phones to attending and reporting on committee meetings.

 “I’m really excited,” said Jue, a junior majoring in social and behavioral sciences, and health and human services.
 “I’ve been looking at the program since I committed to CSUMB.
 I’m hoping to broaden my experience in policy making.”